 Training and Support: Adequate training helps maximize the investment in your new system, and improves the degree of adoption, productivity, and satisfaction.
 Be sure to evaluate options for future support.
 A good vendor will provide the as-needed and long term support options that make this investment a long-term success.

 Microsoft Dynamics 365 Customer Engagement is an integrated suite of business applications.
 Each application supports specific processes or “workloads”.
-New customers (as of October 1, 2019) license Customer Engagement apps separately or together to create an integrated solution.
+Organizations license Customer Engagement apps separately or together to create an integrated solution.
 Apps include: